rklabacka/genomics-pipeline-intro/README.md

 ## Exercise
 The basic workflow and data for this exercise come from [Farkas et al., 2021](https://doi.org/10.3389/fmicb.2021.665041) and the associated [github repository](https://github.com/cfarkas/SARS-CoV-2-freebayes).

+### Exercise Objective
+Download and analyze a small sample of genomic data using published scripts to see an applied process of genomic data processing.

 ### Getting set up
 1. Make sure [mini/anaconda](https://docs.conda.io/en/latest/miniconda.html) and python versions = 2.7 and >=3.0 are installed.
 2. Clone repository and activate conda environment